adamdubey/greatest-hits/README.md

-# local-browser-storage-app
+# todo-app

-A TODO app in React
+A TODO demo app in React.js

 - Install dependencies